anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 # Strategies to map names {#mapping}

 The most naive method is to try to map IP addresses to names using the in-addr.arpa (IPv4), and ipv6.arpa (IPv6) mappings.

+## Failing strategy

-This fails for a number of reasons:
+Attempts to map IP address to names in real time fails for a number of reasons:

 1. it can not be done fast enough,